calumgrant/logical/docs/worklist.md

 # Work plan

 - Bug in `closure1.dl` and `recursion4.dl`
-  - Call to delta has_reachable is not valid
+  - Call to delta has_reachable is not valid because call is marked as recursive when it is not.
-- Use JoinEvaluation instead of EvaluateBB, BF etc.
+  - Problem is (1) where the call is from a different recursive loop.
+  (2) where a rule is attached to multiple predicates.
+It can be recursive in one but not the other!

+- Optimization: Avoid redundant writes.

+- string/regex match
+  REGEX has regex-match Result
+  X has equal Y.

-- Bug `number X has square Y if number X and Y = X*X.` is not recursive.
+- Bug `number X has square Y if number X and Y = X*X.` is not really recursive.

-- Recursion optimizations:
-  - Implement `-O0`
-  - Implement delta optimization.
-  - Join on the delta of a recursive call, if optimization options: deltas

-Can we iterate and update?
-Would be nice and simple if we could do that instead??
-Then we just return the relevant results??

 - Problem is rules attached to multiple predicates.
 How does the analysis work there???

 - Unit tests for tables.
 - Remove "Querying empty relation" warning on queries with no query.
-- Bug in `recursion4.dl`: `query "Mutual recursion" has nuXmber n, nexXt n1 if n has next3 n1.`
-  - Also in `closure1.dl`
 - When counting and summing, ensure we make the body reentrant; deduplicate isn't doing enough and needs to be reset.
-- Bug in `recursion5.dl`: Recursion not detected
-- Scan should use a join/delta.
 - Help option: `-h`
 - `logical:option "no-joinreorder"`.
 - Have a better find syntax:
+- Any predicate can be a query.

 `
 result X has foo Y if ...

 find result, foo, bar.
 `

 ## Short term